-- ➤ Bills used for the report: the report can be created using all the bills introduced in the Bill Register, The last [x] Months of bills for each meter, Bills within a certain period of time or Year to Date for the 12 most recent months of data. - Report Level: it determines the extent of the report.
+- Bills used for the report: the report can be created using all the bills introduced in the Bill Register, The last [x] Months of bills for each meter, Bills within a certain period of time or Year to Date for the 12 most recent months of data. - Report Level: it determines the extent of the report.
 For this report it can be fixed at Site, Area or Meter. - Select item(s): reports can be created for the whole project or for a specific Site, Area or Meter by selecting the appropriate option from this drop-down menu.
 If you select Site, Area or Meter, the option box below will be activated and you will be able to select if you want to include in the report all the items in the selected category or do a partial selection.
 To make a selection of items, click on the "Selected" check box and a "Select" button will be activated.
 Click on the "Select" button and a check-box window with available items will pop up.
-You can select as many items as you want to be included in the report. - > Scenario: this option will be fixed to Actual in Option C Basic indicating that reports can only be created from actual utility bills.
-Additional scenarios that allow for modifications on meter's performance are not available in this version.
+You can select as many items as you want to be included in the report. - Scenario: Select the scenario to be reported on.
+The available options include Actual, Baseline, SimActual, and Target, among others.